HWMooo/FP_GoogleHome/README.md

 open index.html.

-when a query is input into the search bar and the google search button is clicked, a list is produced of results is produced.
+when a query is input into the search bar and the google search button is clicked you are redirected to a results page. when you click the 'im feeling lucky button' you are redirected to the search page containing a random search. pressing the enter key when inputing text into search bar in the results page you are redirected to a new results page.

 -----------------------------------------------------